-In the sport of wrestling, the awards ceremony is an integral part of the championships (see APPENDIX C).
+In the sport of wrestling, the awards ceremony is an integral part of the championships.
 An awards stand is necessary and should be constructed in the event a stand is not available.
 No specific dimensions are suggested as they may vary with its location, the facility, etc. The cost of this stand is the responsibility of the host institution.
 The stand should bear the championships logo and identify the weight class (i.e., 125, 133, etc.).
-Each position one through eight is to be identified.
-The individual weight class awards will be presented following the 133 lbs. match (e.g., 125 lbs.); 133 lbs. awards after 141 lbs. match, etc. The 197 and heavyweight and team awards will be presented following the conclusion of all wrestling.
+Each position one through eight is to be identified (e.g., The individual weight class awards will be presented following the 133 lbs. match (e.g., 125 lbs.); 133 lbs. awards after 141 lbs. match, etc. The 197 and heavyweight and team awards will be presented following the conclusion of all wrestling.).
+The weight class order may be changed at the discretion of the wrestling committee and broadcast partner, thus the awards ceremony order would also change.